gojomo/zibcoin.org/index.md

 ---
-title: Ƶ is for 'zib' ('zibcoin'), a friendlier name for µBTC (microbitcoin)
+title: 'Zib': the friendlier name for µBTC (microbitcoin)
 layout: minimal
 ---

-# Introducing Ƶibcoin
+# Introducing Ƶib

-*Zibcoin* is an alternate denominational unit for Bitcoin.
+*Zib* is an alternate denominational unit for Bitcoin.

-**A zibcoin is one-millionth of a bitcoin.**
+**A zib is one-millionth of a bitcoin.**

-Zibcoin is equivalent to a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
-In the base 'satoshi' units of Bitcoin, one zibcoin is 100 satoshis.
+A zib is equivalent to a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
+In the base 'satoshi' units of Bitcoin, one zib is 100 satoshis.

-Zibcoin can be abbreviated 'zib' in most contexts.
+The word *zibcoin* can be considered the full name of the zib unit, used to emphasize the cryptocoin nature of the value.

 For reference: